MoonsideGames/bonk-docs/content/_index.md

 Bonk **is not** a physics simulator and it will not help you execute collision responses.

 Bonk is designed for performance and memory efficiency.
-Defining shapes and performing collision tests require no heap allocations and thus put no pressure on the garbage collector.
-If you reuse spatial hashes, Bonk will never cause garbage collection.
+Defining most shapes and performing collision tests require no heap allocations and thus put no pressure on the garbage collector.
+If you reuse spatial hashes and avoid using arbitrary polygons, Bonk will never cause garbage collection.

 Bonk is available as a [NuGet package](https://www.nuget.org/packages/MoonTools.Core.Bonk/).